asandova/Manga-Desktop-Reader/README.md

 A simple manga reader for the desktop.
 Keeps track of all your favorite manga from your favorite manga sites all in place.

-This is written in Python 3, and uses GTK3 for its GUI
+This is written in Python 3, but is python2.7 compatable(for windows users), and uses GTK3 for its GUI

 ## Getting Started